Franco84/anagram-detector-web-1116/README.md

 PS what is %w?
 http://stackoverflow.com/questions/1274675/ruby-what-does-warray-mean

-Write your code in anagram_spec.rb run it with rspec anagram_spec.rb
+Write your code in anagram.rb.

+Run the tests with `rspec`.